-Contraindication: BENDEKA® (bendamustine HCI) Injection is contraindicated in patients with a known hypersensitivity (e.g., anaphylactic and anaphylactoid reactions) to bendamustine, polyethylene glycol 400, propylene glycol, or monothioglycerol.
+Contraindication: BENDEKA® (bendamustine HCl) injection is contraindicated in patients with a known hypersensitivity (e.g., anaphylactic and anaphylactoid reactions) to bendamustine HCl, polyethylene glycol 400, propylene glycol, or monothioglycerol.

-Tumor Lysis Syndrome: Tumor lysis syndrome associated with bendamustine hydrochloride has occurred.
-The onset tends to be within the first treatment cycle with bendamustine hydrochloride and, without intervention, may lead to acute renal failure and death.
+Tumor Lysis Syndrome: Tumor lysis syndrome associated with bendamustine HCl has occurred.
+The onset tends to be within the first treatment cycle with bendamustine HCl and, without intervention, may lead to acute renal failure and death.
 Preventive measures include vigorous hydration and close monitoring of blood chemistry, particularly potassium and uric acid levels.
-There may be an increased risk of severe skin toxicity when bendamustine hydrochloride and allopurinol are administered concomitantly.
+There may be an increased risk of severe skin toxicity when bendamustine HCl and allopurinol are administered concomitantly.

-Skin Reactions: Skin reactions have been reported with bendamustine hydrochloride treatment including rash, toxic skin reactions, and bullous exanthema.
-In a study of bendamustine hydrochloride (90 mg/m2) in combination with rituximab, one case of toxic epidermal necrolysis (TEN) occurred.
-TEN has been reported for rituximab.
-Cases of Stevens-Johnson syndrome (SJS) and TEN, some fatal, have been reported when bendamustine hydrochloride was administered concomitantly with allopurinol and other medications known to cause these syndromes.
+Skin Reactions: Fatal and serious skin reactions have been reported with bendamustine HCl and include, toxic skin reactions, [Stevens-Johnson Syndrome (SJS), toxic epidermal necrolysis (TEN), and drug reaction with eosinophilia and systemic symptoms (DRESS)], bullous exanthema and rash.
+Events occurred when bendamustine HCl was given as a single agent and in combination with other anticancer agents or allopurinol.
 Where skin reactions occur, they may be progressive and increase in severity with further treatment.
 Monitor patients with skin reactions closely.
 If skin reactions are severe or progressive, withhold or discontinue BENDEKA.

-Other Malignancies: There are reports of pre-malignant and malignant diseases that have developed in patients who have been treated with bendamustine hydrochloride, including myelodysplastic syndrome, myeloproliferative disorders, acute myeloid leukemia, and bronchial carcinoma.
-The association with BENDEKA therapy has not been determined.
+Other Malignancies: There are reports of pre-malignant and malignant diseases that have developed in patients who have been treated with bendamustine HCl, including myelodysplastic syndrome, myeloproliferative disorders, acute myeloid leukemia, and bronchial carcinoma.
+The association with BENDEKA has not been determined.

-Extravasation Injury: Extravasations resulting in hospitalizations from erythema, marked swelling, and pain have been reported with bendamustine hydrochloride.
-Assure good venous access prior to starting drug infusion and monitor the intravenous infusion site for redness, swelling, pain, infection, and necrosis during and after administration of BENDEKA.
+Extravasation Injury: Bendamustine HCl extravasations have been reported in post-marketing resulting in hospitalizations from erythema, marked swelling, and pain.
+Assure good venous access prior to starting BENDEKA infusion and monitor the intravenous infusion site for redness, swelling, pain, infection, and necrosis during and after administration of BENDEKA.

-Embryo-fetal Toxicity: Bendamustine hydrochloride can cause fetal harm when administered to a pregnant woman.
+Embryo-fetal Toxicity: Bendamustine HCl can cause fetal harm when administered to a pregnant woman.
 Women should be advised to avoid becoming pregnant while using BENDEKA.

 Most Common Adverse Reactions: